cutlets14/master_gardener/fall_2022/ch_9_ipm.md

 5. Pesticide use
    1. Spot treat
    2. Avoid using pesticides that have a residual
+   3. Key considerations:
+      1. Selection depends on the pest and the plant
+      2. Select products with lower toxicity (relative)
+         1. Caution - lower toxicity
+         2. Warning
+         3. Danger - most toxic
+      3. Timing is crucial

 ### IPM Monitoring Supplies
 1. 5 gallon bucket or backpack